yudduy/cs278-bnoc/doc/FIREBASE.md

 3. Optimize storage rules to minimize validation checks
 4. Use batched writes for updating multiple documents
 5. Consider using Firestore server timestamps for consistency
+6. Implement client-side image caching via expo-image for better performance
+7. Compress images before upload to reduce storage usage and improve load times
+8. Use proper error handling for all Firebase operations